jeremyf/rspec-yenta/README.md

-# Rspec::Yenta
+# RSpec::Yenta

-TODO: Write a gem description

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your project's Gemfile:

     gem 'rspec-yenta'